PrimeLens/react-boiler-create-react-app-with-multipage-and-complex-UI/README.md

 Pulling in vendor libraries that are downloaded as .js or .min.js and stored in the public folder For examples of how to do this I am linking to testvendor.js and bootstrap.min.css

+Note the way CRA does things for linked images is that images are stored in /src and they are 'imported' just like the way css assets are